Animated shorts from Pixar and Disney for fun discussions of values, ethics, and feelings.> more

 Popular storybooks are used as the basis for this first introduction to the 7 UU Principles for preschoolers. > more

-I have served as the Director of Lifespan Faith Development at the Unitarian Universalist Congregation in Blacksburg, VA. since 2010.
-As a long-time Unitarian Universalist, and a parent, I recognized a need for curriculum that teaches UU principles, values and sources, but does so in a fun and engaging way.
+I served as the Director of Lifespan Faith Development at the Unitarian Universalist Congregation in Blacksburg, VA. for 11 years until my retirement at the end of 2021.
+As a long-time Unitarian Universalist, and a parent, I recognized a need for curricula that teaches UU principles, values and sources, but does so in a fun and engaging way.

 A conversation with a college student at the General Assembly in Louisville became the catalyst for Imagine-RE.
 He observed to me that pop culture references could be very helpful when discussing difficult topics, particularly when speaking to someone who holds a differing opinion.
 He used the Macklemore & Lewis song "Same Love" as an example of a launching pad into a discussion on marriage equality.
 I had used this same technique myself and came away inspired to write my first middle school curriculum, "D'Oh, God!".
 That curriculum shattered my paradigms!